-This Social Stories 10.3 workshop will be delivered across 4 x 1 ½ sessions; over two separate days.
-Session times will be 9.00 to 10.30 and 11.00 to 12.30 on both days.
+This Social Stories 10.3 workshop will be delivered across 2 sessions; over two separate days.
+The training runs from 9.30am - 1pm on both days with regular breaks.
 There is some pre-course reading to be completed before attending, which should take approximately 20 minutes.

 Materials for the course will include the pre-course reading, Social Stories 10.3 workbook and an accompanying Handout File (PowerPoint PDF).

 Using Microsoft Teams, Siobhan will deliver the workshop live online to approximately 30 delegates.
 This will include delivery of the presentation as well as supporting delegates through tasks in their workbook.
 There will be dedicated points during the workshop to ask questions, and we will also use the chatbox function on Teams for questions and feedback from tasks.